Axel-Project-web/Personal-projects/README.md

 # Notepad
 ### Web notes application with support for user registration.
-To clone the repository, open the end of your code editor, go to the directory where you want to download the files and copy the following command:
+To clone the repository, open a terminal, go to the directory where you want to download the files and copy the following command:

   <pre>git clone https://github.com/Axel-Project-web/Notepad</pre>